 Set in the humble village of Behat in Gwalior, the Tansen Music Festival or the Tansen Sangeet Sammelan/ Tansen Utsav is an alluring display of the art of music.
 The Tansen Music Festival, is a unique four-five day festival, dedicated to the pillar of Indian music, the great Tansen, and it is held at his tomb in Gwalior every year.
 Celebrated musicians come together and perform for sessions that go on all night.
 The prestigious festival was started by the Academy of Department of Culture and the Government of Madhya Pradesh to pay tribute to one of the biggest legends of Indian classical music, Mian Tansen.

 Every year in December, for a period of five nights (six days).
-In 2019, it will be held from 21 to 26 December.
+The dates are yet to be announced

 Venue of the Event